 In high-income countries around the globe, it has long been recognised that post-discharge follow-up care for high-risk newborns, such as those born VP, is essential [57, 58].
 This reflects an acknowledgment that, while as a group these children are known to have increased risks of difficulties, an individual child's long-term outcomes cannot be known with great confidence at the time of hospital discharge, and difficulties may emerge at different points in children's development.
 Closer growth, health and developmental follow-up, sometimes termed surveillance, is therefore warranted than for children born healthy or full-term to identify needs arising and implement appropriate intervention.
 For children born VP, however, access to developmental follow-up can be dependent on geographic location and resources of specific centres.
-Children from rural areas, and from marginalised, socioeconomically disadvantaged groups, and culturally and linguistically diverse backgrounds may be less likely to access follow-up programs, and subsequent early intervention [2-4].
+Children from rural areas, and from marginalised, socio-economically disadvantaged groups, and culturally and linguistically diverse backgrounds may be less likely to access follow-up programs, and subsequent early intervention [4-6].
+Aboriginal and Torres Strait Islander families should be linked in with services to support access to ongoing care, through local Aboriginal Cooperation's, Aboriginal Community Controlled Health Organisations, and hospital supports.

-In Australia, many infants born at high-risk have access to preterm-specific follow-up care after discharge from hospital, but there remains substantial variability in the nature of this care for children born VP.
-All level III neonatal intensive care units (NICUs) in Australia provide follow-up for children born EP and/or ELBW at 2-3 years' corrected age, and these data are collated by the Australian and New Zealand Neonatal Network [9].
+In Australia, many infants born high-risk have access to preterm-specific follow-up care after discharge from hospital, but there remains substantial variability in the nature of this care for children born VP.
+All level III neonatal intensive care units (NICUs) in Australia provide follow-up for children born EP and/or ELBW at 2-3 years' corrected age, and this data is collated by the Australian and New Zealand Neonatal Network [14].
 This includes a formal developmental assessment of cognition, motor and language, paediatric medical assessment, and assessment for cerebral palsy.
 A high proportion of eligible children attend follow-up between 18 and 42 months' corrected age, however, around 15% do not receive follow-up in the toddler period.
 Evidence from Australian longitudinal research suggests that rates of neurodevelopmental disabilities are higher in children whose families have more difficulty attending follow-up appointments within the research context [59].
 In addition, many children born 28-31 weeks do not currently have access to structured preterm-specific follow-up care in Australia, and these babies account for over 60% of the babies born VP each year [1].

-Assessments in the toddler period are important in identifying areas of developmental difficulty and facilitating appropriate support for children and families, such as referral to early intervention services [60].
-However, such early assessments can provide only an indication of longer-term outcomes, given the protracted developmental course of many important functions [e.g., [61]].
+Assessments in the toddler period are important in identifying areas of developmental difficulty and facilitating appropriate support for children and families, such as referral to early intervention services [60] which have been shown to improve children's outcomes up to preschool age [61].
+However, such early assessments can provide only an indication of longer-term outcomes, given the protracted developmental course of many important functions [e.g., [62]] and lack of good-quality evidence for early intervention programmes [61].
+Currently limited evidence suggests the benefits of early intervention may not be sustained over time [61].
 Follow-up later into childhood is essential to monitor the emergence of further skills and abilities but is not yet a widely available standard of care.